PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045875727213535332/PseudoPaul_an_auction_venue_for_artifacts_of_Contemporanneity_f_27ff1b1f-cc47-41c9-8266-2a090506738d.png)
 *`an auction venue for artifacts of Contemporanneity from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom`* | Ghost Author: Midjourney[^a] + Tarkovsky[^h]

-Point of view will be the key things, so as camera lens, frames per second, motion and light tones.
+Point of view will be the key things for this section, so as camera lens, frames per second, motion and light tones.
 In other words, we are designing for cameras, a mechanical vision.
 Think about narrative seriously.
 Should it be a first-person or a third-person?
 Remember different audiences have different levels of background and knowledge base.
 Accessibility is as important as attracting the attention.
 Struggles can be fun, such as the video game Resident Evil and Scorn.
 Have fun with these walking simulators!
 We will start from the origin, (00:00:00), (x,y,z) or (𝜌,𝜃,𝜁,𝜏).
 Pick a good site for looping back.
 Differentiate the geometric time, labor time and tour time.
 Learn something from Stalker.
 Create a glitch pattern and fill them with appropriate random contents.
-Practice the philosophy of greyboxing and  it's ok to stay non-object for sometime.
+Practice the philosophy of gray boxing and  it's ok to stay non-object for sometime.

 ### On Shelf ###